 An evaluation of the proportion of zero catches indicated that Atlantic croakers have been regularly encountered during both the June and September components of the survey.
-The length-frequency distributions indicate that age-0 and age-1 Atlantic croakers were captured during the June component of the Pamlico Sound Survey and that only age-0 Atlantic croakers were also reported by Lee (2005).
+The length-frequency distributions indicate that age-0 and age-1 Atlantic croakers were captured during the June component of the Pamlico Sound Survey and that only age-0 Atlantic croakers were encountered during the September component of the survey.
+These results were also reported by Lee (2005).